apwbs/MARTSIA-Ethereum/README.md

 ### Guide

 In order to run the system, the following libraries must be installed: python3.6, charm https://github.com/JHUISI/charm, rsa, web3 (python-version), python-decouple, truffle, sqlite3, ipfs.
+It is recommended to install Docker and create a new image running Ubuntu 18.04 and then start one or more containers from that image.

 If the installation of 'charm' fails, try run these commands:
 1. sudo apt-get install libgmp3-dev libssl-dev